-Just like a word is meaningless without its context or without a canvas, you can't draw a picture, without the background story (the canvas), you can't have an experience.
+Just like a word needs a context and a picture needs a canvas, an experience needs a background story for it to mean anything.
 The experience of friendship requires the experience of not having friends.
 It gets enhanced if you have experienced fake and unreliable friendships.
-The joy of winning a trophy requires the despair of trying and not winning a thousand times, and not knowing if you would ever win.
-Thus, if you plug into the machine to experience victory, it would not feel real because you have not yet experienced failure.
+The joy of winning a trophy requires the despair of trying and not winning a thousand times and not knowing if you would ever win.
+Thus, if you plug yourself into the machine to experience victory, it would not feel real because you have not yet experienced failure.
 If you add the experience of failure, you still wouldn’t enjoy victory because you are certain you’ll win.
-If you add the desperation of possibly never winning (to really experience victory), you would realize suddenly that real life is already like that.
+If you add the desperation of possibly never winning, you would realize suddenly that real life is already like that.
 Life is exactly how it should have been.

 Some may want to plug into the machine because it appears to be an easier and happier version of life.
 This is fundamentally fallacious.
 If winning easily made people happier, they would not discard consolation prizes.
 Sportsmen will never look for stronger opponents, but we know they do.
 There is a reason why children born to really wealthy families are prone to depression because everything is given to them.
-Just like in a roller coaster ride, highs and lows both are important, in life, rock bottom is equally important.
+Just like in a roller coaster ride, highs and lows both are important.
+Victory and rock bottom are equally important.
 We can see it in cancer survivors.
 Once they beat the seemingly unbeatable, they live more joyfully.
 The same can be seen in people who have had near-death experiences.
-The joy they live with cannot be found even in highly spiritually developed men and women.
-Thus, if life in the machine is not bad, it can't be good.
-If there is no sadness in it, there can’t be any happiness either, because both go together, just like crest and trough, north and south, right and left, full and empty, and 1 and 0.
+The joy they live with cannot be found even in highly spiritually developed individuals.
+Thus, if life in the machine is not bad, it can't be good either.
+If there is no sadness in it, there can’t be any happiness either.
+They both go together, just like crest and trough, north and south, right and left, full and empty, 1 and 0.
 If you add all the lows to the experience, why would you get plugged in?
 You already have that opportunity.
 It’s called life.

 Consider the friendship experience.
 On social networks, you log in, add people, and talk about things you already agreed on.
 This is “the online friendship experience”.
 But the actual experience of friendship is vastly different and unpredictable.
 People have different stories about how they met, where they met, and what they faced together.
 They often make friends with people they did not agree with, to begin with.
 A rich man and a poor man experience friendship in different contexts.
 We make friends unexpectedly.
 We even make friends with animals.
 How we experience friendship has to do a lot with the rest of our lives.
 Unable to produce the rest of our lives, the experience machine fails again.